Skip to content

 Where I push hardest

-ALEK distinguishes between coordination work that scales and coordination work that requires representation.
+ALEK distinguishes between coordination work an agent can do well and coordination work that needs the executive in the room.
 Most executive-assistant tools try to do both and end up doing neither well.
 ALEK routes the representation work to the executive and does the synthesis work autonomously.

 What surprises new clients